parthasarathi164/store-room/academics/AS&I lab project.md

 **Why MPU6050?**
 ==The MPU6050 combines a 3-axis gyroscope (measures angular rates) and 3-axis accelerometer (measures linear acceleration) in one package, making it ideal for orientation sensing.
 It communicates via I2C, simplifying the interface with STM32.[^8][^9][^4]==

+**about the MPU sensor**
+- **Accelerometer:** Detects acceleration by measuring the displacement of a tiny mass inside the sensor due to external forces or gravity, altering capacitance in its MEMS structure.
+- **Gyroscope:** Measures angular velocity using the Coriolis effect, where vibrating elements in the MEMS structure get deflected if the sensor rotates, indicating rotational speed.

+>NOTE
+>
+>**Coriolis Effect:** It is the apparent deflection of a moving object when observed in a rotating frame; in MEMS gyros, this causes vibrating masses to shift when the sensor rotates, producing a measurable signal.

 ## Step-by-Step Implementation